 - Salt and freshly ground pepper

 Cut the leftover barbecue meat into even 1 cm cubes.
 Wash and dry the salad leaves and mix them in a large bowl with the meat, sweet corn, tomatoes, salt, and pepper.
 Pour the croutons on top and toss well, adding a generous quantity of dressing.
 Serve immediately.

 BBQ Salad Variations

 The croutons add a fantastic crunch to the salad and turn it into a more substantial meal.
-Other delicious crunchy additions include crispy onions, available in tubs in large supermarkets, or crunchy bacon bits.
+Other delicious crunchy additions to this salad include crispy onions, available in tubs in supermarkets, or crunchy bacon bits.
 Those adding the latter may wish to leave out the salt.

-Finally, small dice of lightly flavoured cheese can be added to the salad if desired – but nothing too strong as it could overpower the flavour of the smoky barbecue meat.
+Finally, small dice of lightly flavored cheese can be added to the salad if desired – but nothing too strong as it could overpower the flavor of the smoky barbecue meat.